 Finally, communicate some details about what turnaround time would look like, and, if the article or column is timely, why it should be published now and not later.
 These details create a call to action, and they cut down on administrative back-and-forth.

 Do not submit a completed article or final draft in your initial pitch, unless the publication explicitly requests for completed drafts.
 (Our editor inboxes will thank you!)
-Instead, in the first pitch, you want to get approval on your idea first before proceeding further.
+Instead, get approval on your idea first before proceeding further.

 Step 4: Write a Compelling, Succinct Article